 Congressional District: IN09

 Issues and Challenges

-Anna has encountered: Out of Pocket Costs, Health Insurance Coverage is Inadequate
+Anna has encountered: Insurance Coverage is Inadequate, Out of Pocket Costs

 I have experienced chronic cluster headache attacks since 2017.
 The attacks feel like I have a hornet stuck in my eye socket and stings me over and over again for about 2 hours straight.
 My eye waters, my nose runs and I want to rip my eye out hoping that will make the pain stop.
 However, it won't.
 I have a complex neurological disease where these attacks happen 1-4 times per day every day if I do not have preventative medication.
 They happen for 15 min to 3 hours each time, unless I have an abortive medication to stop them.
 The best abortive for these attacks is 100% high flow oxygen using 15+lpm with a non-rebreather mask.
 With this set up I can stop an attack in five minutes.